naaas94/data-pipeline/CI-CD-SETUP.md

 ## Next Steps

-1. **Review the simplified workflow** in `.github/workflows/simple-ci.yml`
+1. **Review the streamlined workflow** in `.github/workflows/ci.yml`
 2. **Test the deployment script** with `./deploy.sh`
 3. **Update your README** to reflect the new CI/CD approach
 4. **Consider removing** the old complex CI/CD files when you're confident

-This simplified approach gives you a solid foundation that you can build upon as your needs grow!
+This streamlined approach provides a solid foundation that can be extended as your needs grow!
 noteId: "5e2cf1c0744311f0ab4ead757d2417ec"
 tags: []